ga-wdi-lessons/canvas/readme.md

 ## Learning Objectives

 - Explain what canvas is and why we use it
-- Draw pixels using a 2d context
+- Draw graphics using a 2d context
 - Build a game using canvas

 ## Framing

 The HTML5 `canvas` element is used to draw graphics, using JavaScript.
+It was designed by Apple in 2004.

 ## You do: What Can Canvas Do?